 Does Pantene sell in Mainland China?

 Yes, when you change the country of their official website, you find Mainland China in the list, which takes you to their China website.
 So yes, Pantene sells in Mainland China.
+However, nowadays brands can be cruelty-free when selling in Mainland China if they make sure to avoid pre-market tests.
+It seems that Pantene did not.

 Which brands should I support instead?